-Open reduction and internal fixation (ORIF)The objectives of ORIF include adequately exposing the fracture site, while minimizing soft tissue stripping and obtaining a reduction of the fracture.
+ORIF: The objectives of ORIF include adequately exposing the fracture site, while minimizing soft tissue stripping and obtaining a reduction of the fracture.
 Once a reduction is achieved, it must be stabilized and maintained.

-Kirschner wiresKirschner wires or K-wires are commonly used for temporary and definitive treatment of fractures.
+Kirschner wires or K-wires are commonly used for temporary and definitive treatment of fractures.
 However K-wires resist only changes in alignment; they do not resist rotation and they have poor resistance to torque and bending forces.
 K-wires are commonly used as adjunctive fixation for screws or plates and screws that involve fractures around joints.

-Plates and ScrewsPlates and screws are commonly used in the management of articular fractures.
+Plates and screws are commonly used in the management of articular fractures.
 Plates provide strength and stability to neutralize the forces on the injured limb for functional postoperative aftercare.

 Healthcare Costs in India are already lower as compared to other western countries.
 Different Hospitals at different times keep coming with special offers on specific surgical treatments.
 Our team is always on top of these and keep evaluating the different hospitals and the treatments offered by them.
 We will choose the best combination of doctor, hospital and cost for your treatment once we receive your query.
 For query please contact or whatsapp at +91-8800188335 or email to firstname.lastname@example.org